ttopper/CPSC129/docs/03.1_Recursion/03_Notes.md

--   Recursion can be direct in which a function calls itself, or indirect in which one function, say A, calls another, B, which then calls A, which calls B, which calls A,\...
+-   Recursion can be direct in which a function calls itself, or indirect in which one function, say A, calls another, B, which then calls A, which calls B, which calls A,...

 -   We are seeing recursion now because it simplifies the implementation of some algorithms we are about to encounter, i.e. quicksort and